Duriel7/FalloutScripts/README.md

 English :
 Just a random bunch of my scripts for Fallout 3 and New Vegas.
-This repo will contain these scripts and their applications, as well as instructions to put them in shape et commentaries explaining the logic, for those who would want to reproduce my mods in their game.
+This repo will contain these scripts and their applications, as well as instructions to put them in shape and commentaries explaining the logic, for those who would want to reproduce my mods in their game.